Design and create sculpture with a wide range of materials and processes, including welding, wood working, soft materials, and mixed media.

 The Bachelor of Fine Arts Degree

-The Sculpture major is offered in the four-year bachelor of fine arts degree program.
-Our BFA curriculum is rooted by
+The sculpture major is offered in the four-year bachelor of fine arts degree program.
+Our BFA curriculum is rooted by the

 SC 3015 Fabricated Sculpture 3